 When it comes to the power supply, you can never really go wrong with EVGA.
 For this build, we chose an 850W PSU that will do an amazing job supporting all of the abovementioned components and then some.

-This PSU is a Semi-modular one meaning that it has only the essential cables attached to it while the others are removable, which helps you avoid any unnecessary cable clutter.
+This PSU is a Semi-modular one meaning that it has only the necessary cables attached to it.
+In contrast, the others are removable, which helps you avoid any unnecessary cable clutter.
 If you’re wondering why we didn’t opt for fully-modular, it’s because the fully-modular ones are the most useful if you plan on building a portable PC.
 Otherwise, there is no need to give any additional money for a feature you won’t ever need or use.

 Related: How To Choose A Power Supply